 There have been no significant changes to the ATM's legislative and other mandates.

 2. Updates to institutional policies and strategies

-The ATM will review internal policies to determine if it is still relevant, and update it as necessary.
+The ATM will review internal policies to determine if it is still relevant, and update it as necessary with the goal of enhancing its internal controls.